 As of June 30, 2010, the Group has recognized approximately US\$10,644 accrual for unrecognized tax benefits (note 8).
 The final outcome of the tax uncertainty is dependent upon various matters including tax examinations, interpretation of tax laws or expiration of statutes of limitation.
 However, due to the uncertainties associated with the status of examinations, including the protocols of finalizing audits by the relevant tax authorities, there is a high degree of uncertainty regarding the future cash outflows associated with these tax uncertainties.

-NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued)

-(Amounts in thousands of United States Dollar ("US\$"), except for number of shares and per share data)
+NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (Amounts in thousands of United States Dollar ("US\$"),

-13. EARNINGS PER SHARE
+13 FARNINGS PER SHARE

 Basic and diluted earnings per share for the periods presented are calculated as follows: